Local Potential Functional Embedding Theory of Molecular Systems: Localized Orbital-Based Embedding from an Exact Density-Functional Perspective: Results and discussion

 \subsection{Non-uniform Hubbard ring}

 We begin our analysis with the non-uniform six-site Hubbard ring at half-filling.
 The performance of LPFET is assessed by comparison with FCI, which provides an exact solution to the model, and DET.
 Density profiles are shown in Figs.~\ref{fig:weakly_strongly_correlated} and \ref{intermedite_correlated} for various on-site interaction strengths.
 As expected, LPFET and DET give similar results close to the non-interacting limit (as seen for $U/t=1$, for example) but, as electron correlation becomes stronger (up to $U/t=4$), substantial differences between the LPFET and FCI density profiles can be seen (errors are not dramatic though) while DET remains very accurate.
 Interestingly, when entering stronger correlation regimes (from $U/t=6$), where LPFET finds its theoretical justification, this tendency reverses.
 In particular, LPFET outperforms DET (whose density deviates by 0.05 from the FCI) when $U/t=8$ or $U/t=10$.
 For even stronger interaction strengths ($U/t=30$, for example), LPFET is still more accurate than DET but the error in density (of the order of 0.003) is reduced.

+For completeness, we show in Fig.~\ref{fig:weakly_strongly_correlated_2D} the density profiles obtained in various correlation regimes for a two-dimensional (2D) version of our non-uniform (six-site and half-filled) Hubbard model.
+Starting from the one-dimensional (1D) ring model, we simply introduced the exact same hopping term $t=1$ between sites 1 and 4, thus giving a ladder version of the model.
+No major difference can be seen between the 1D and 2D models in this context.

-These numerical results nicely confirm that, when electron correlation is strong and local, each impurity chemical potential can be expressed explicitly in terms of the (local) Hxc potential, a property that is exploited in LPFET.
+The numerical results compiled in Figs.~\ref{fig:weakly_strongly_correlated},~\ref{intermedite_correlated}, and \ref{fig:weakly_strongly_correlated_2D} nicely confirm that, when electron correlation is strong and local, each impurity chemical potential can be expressed explicitly in terms of the (local) Hxc potential, a property that is exploited in LPFET.
 Its impact on the self-consistent evaluation of the Hxc potential will be discussed further in the following.

 Finally, note that these observations are consistent with the converged Hxc potential profiles shown in Figs.~\ref{V_hxc_potentiel} and~\ref{V_hxc_potentiel_intermediate}.
 For example, we clearly see that the LPFET Hxc potential is increasingly overattractive on sites 1, 3, and 5, as the interaction strength increases up to $U/t=4$, thus leading to too high densities (see Fig.~\ref{fig:weakly_strongly_correlated}).
 In the transition $6\leq U/t\leq 8$ regime, differences between LPFET, DET and FCI Hxc potentials are much less visible.
 It still appears, on site 3 (4), for example, that the DET Hxc potential is now under(over)attractive, as expected from the above analysis of the density profiles.
 This feature persists when $U/t=10$, as shown in the insets of Fig.~\ref{V_hxc_potentiel_intermediate}.
 As electron correlation increases further, the LPFET, DET and FCI Hxc potentials become almost indistinguishable.\\